-The plant improvements doubled our pro- Water and EPA standards. duction capacity from 2 million gallons per day (MGD) to 4 million gallons per day.
+The plant improvements doubled our and EPA standards. production capacity from 2 million gallons per day (MGD) to 4 million gallons per day.
 This expansion allows our community to grow and prosper.
-The water treatment plant project included several new treatment components not only to increase capacity, but to improve the quality of
+The water treatment plant project included several new treat-

-We installed a mixing station that reduces the organics in the raw water before it is treated, and a system that will strip the Trihalomethanes (THMs) from our finished water, which will ensure our water continues to meet all of the Division of Drinking
+We installed a mixing station that reduces the organics in the raw water before it is treated, and a system that will strip the Trihalomethanes (THMs) from our finished water, which will ensure our water continues to meet all of the Division of Drinking Water